-|No. 75||186,2||-1, 0, 2, 3, 4, 5, 6, 7||21||3186°C||5596°C||34|
+|№ 75||186,2||-1, 0, 2, 3, 4, 5, 6, 7||21||3186°С||5596°С||34|

-It is refractory and heavy metal with properties similar to molybdenum and tungsten.
-The melting point (3170 °C) rhenium is second only to tungsten.
-One cubic centimeter of rhenium weighs 21 grams, heavier — only osmium, iridium and platinum.
-Pure rhenium is much ductility of tungsten.
-It is possible to roll and pull into a fine wire under normal conditions.
-Was discovered and «rhenium effect»: it appears that this metal increases both the strength and ductility of molybdenum and tungsten.
-Due to the high modulus of elasticity, the hardness of rhenium after treatment increases significantly due to shot peening.
-To restore the plasticity, it is annealed in hydrogen, vacuum or inert gas.
-Up to 1200 ° C the hardness is higher than that of tungsten, and is much higher than the strength of molybdenum.
-Rhenium can withstand repeated cooling and heating without loss of strength.
-The resistor he’s four times higher than tungsten and molybdenum.
+It is refractory and heavy metal, similar in properties to molybdenum and tungsten.
+Rhenium is second only to tungsten in melting point (3170 °C).
+One cubic centimeter of rhenium weighs 21 grams, only osmium, iridium and platinum are heavier than it.
+Pure rhenium is much more ductile than tungsten.
+It can be rolled and pulled into thinnest wire under normal conditions.
+A «rhenium effect» was discovered: it turned out that this metal simultaneously increases both strength and ductility of molybdenum and tungsten.
+Due to high modulus of elasticity, hardness of rhenium after treatment increases significantly due to hardening.
+To restore ductility, it is annealed in hydrogen, vacuum or inert gas.
+Up to 1200 ° C its strength is higher than that of tungsten, and much higher than strength of molybdenum.
+Rhenium withstands repeated cooling and heating without loss of strength.
+In electrical resistance, it is four times superior to tungsten and molybdenum.

-Buy at best price
+Buy at a bargain price